dff180/pishadertoy/README.md

 ===========
 by dff180

-Simple tool to test OpenGL ES 2.0 fragment shaders on the Raspberry Pi.
+Simple console tool to test OpenGL ES 2.0 fragment shaders on the Raspberry Pi.

-Fragment shader and texture can be specified on command-line.
+Fragment shader and optional texture are specified on command-line.

 Credits
 -------